twonirwana/DiscordDiceBot/README.md

 for the hold reroll system.
 The system has the following parameter:

 - `sides`: The sides of the dice
-- `reroll_set`: The number on the dice that can be rerolled
+- `reroll_set`: The number on the dice that can be rerolled.
+Multiple numbers can be given comma seperated.
-- `success_set`: The number on the dice that are counted as success
+- `success_set`: The number on the dice that are counted as success.
+Multiple numbers can be given comma seperated.
-- `failure_set`: The number on the dice that are counted as failure
+- `failure_set`: The number on the dice that are counted as failure.
+Multiple numbers can be given comma seperated.

 ![](src/main/image/holdReroll_request.png)